-- Key Informants (KIs) and households (HHs) agreed that plastic sheeting was in the top-three essential needs for shelter.
-Carpet mats was in the top-three essential requirements for non-food items (NFIs). - Debt amounting to 226 USD was the average liability carried by households, where 92% of households had borrowed money in the 30 days leading up to the data collection.
+- Key Informants (KIs) and households (HHs) agreed that new tents and plastic sheeting were in the top-three essential needs for shelter. - Debt amounting to 322 USD was the average liability carried by households, where 93% of households had borrowed money in the 30 days leading up to the data collection. - In comparison to previous May rounds, where 32% of HHs reported such issue, the current data reveals that 70% of HHs reported overfilled bins and scattered garbage on the ground.